 This paper form is also available in the Hunter College Office of Financial Aid at the main (68th Street) campus.

-Students who request a summer loan will have a portion of their loan amount reduced from the $20,500 that was initially packaged on CUNYfirst.
-For example, if your loan was packaged for $20,500 for the fall and spring, your loan will be divided into three equal disbursements which will include a disbursement for your summer session, fall semester and spring semester.
+Students who request a summer loan will have a portion of their loan amount reduced from the rate that was initially packaged on CUNYfirst.
+For example, if your loan was packaged for $20,500 for the Fall and Spring semesters, your loan will be divided into three equal disbursements which will include a disbursement for your summer session, Fall semester and Spring semester.

 ***Please Note: The Summer loan is traditionally not disbursed until approximately mid to late July.
 Your summer registration will not be dropped; however, we strongly recommend that you have a financial contingency plan in place to cover the anticipated cost of living expenses until receipt of your loan.